luv21/Build-Analysis-Bot-using-ELK-stack/DESIGN.md

 # Bot Description

-We are planning to design and implement a log analysis and error reporting bot which fetches the data from Elasticsearch and presents it to the users in the form of a report.
+We are planning to design and implement a log analysis and error reporting bot which fetches and parses the Jenkins build logs and presents it to the users in the form of a report.
 The bot can be integrated into a slack channel where all developers can be informed with the above data and can participate in discussions to debug errors or improve the performance of the software.

-Our implementation has a central repository where all the build information from Jenkins is stored and analysed using ELK stack.
-Our bot fetches the required information from the Elasticsearch and presents a summarized report onto the slack channel of developers.
-If the Devs want to look at a detailed report of things, they can access the kibana dashboard using the link provided by the bot.
-Also, the users can request for analysis/report of a particular build by specifying the build number to the bot through the slack channel.
+Our implementation has a central repository where all the build information from Jenkins is stored and analysed using Elasticsearch and Logstash.
+Our bot fetches generates a report for each build failure and presents it onto the slack channel of developers.
+If the Devs want to look at a detailed report of things, they can access the bot dashboard.

+Jenkins build failures can be categorized into categories like:
+* Code Errors (i.e failed test cases): Semantical Errors, Network request errors, Programatical errors, Dependency errors
+* Jenkins Errors: Missing softwares and packages eg: NPM not found, Missing artifacts, System errors

+Our report will provide analysis of above errors which are occuring the most over the course of multiple build failures.
+With respect to code errors, we can further classify them into Semantical Errors, Network request errors, Programatical errors, Dependency errors and analyze which test cases fail the most and what types of errors occur the most.

+We use Logstash to parse and fiter the logs to fetch the errors and reasons from these logs (Eg: In index.js: Line 26: File not found).
+Using Elasticsearch, we index this data so that it would be easy for us to query the data to perform aggregate analysis.
+Our bot will be an application which would query the Elasticsearch to fetch these errors along with the reason of failures, perform analysis of errors, generate the report and post it onto the slack channel.
+We can also use this same application to provide a more detailed view of the report.
+Use of Logstash and Elasticsearch will help us store historical data and make the process parsing, filtering and querying easier.

+This will help the developers to identify the commom points of failures types of failures and trends in failures.
+This will give developers a rolled up view of the project and fix the frequently failing components.
+This type of aggregated analysis is not available in through Jenkins logs where everything is a dump of text.
+Thus having all the analytics in one place, in a systematic format will also help our cause.

 # Use Cases
-1. Use Case 1:
+1. Use Case 1: Get report of a specific build
     1. Precondition :  User must have Github APi token in Jenkins, install bot in slack .
 Also a web hook of Github to Jenkins to capture the commits.

     2. Main Flow:User will request the built status by providing the built number.
 Bot will provide the built status and the error information related to the build.